Aliens who participate in cultural exchange programs between the US and other countries must apply for the Q cultural exchange visa.

 - Attend the interview.

-- DS-160 code and confirmation page.
+- DS-160 confirmation code and printed page;

-- Receipt of payment of the visa application fee.
+- Receipt of payment of the visa application fee;

 How long does it take to process a Q-1 visa?